“Books are the treasured wealth of the world and the fit inheritance of generations and nations.”-Henry David Thoreau

 In December, 2015, my mom passed away.
 Five days later, my wife’s mom also passed away.
 Losing these two charming, gentle and endearing women from our lives brought great sorrow.
 We began the sad task of settling their estates and dealing with their belongings.

 My mother-in-law was an avid reader and bibliophile.
 She owned numerous hardback books, generally thick novels that took up significant space.
 My wife and I enjoy reading, but we already had bookshelves full of books.
 The key word is full.
 With all respect to Thoreau, books are not necessarily a fit inheritance.

 My wife and I downsized in 2017.
 After our youngest daughter got married and moved out, we sold our home of 25 years and bought a condominium.
 Greatly reduced space meant sorting out and giving away.
+We did think about renting out a storage space, like these storage units in pueblo west co, but then we thought that maybe our kids might want some of the stuff.
 We offered to give each of our kids the thick files we have gathered over the years of their drawings, report cards, notes, photographs and other memorabilia.
 They looked at these mounds of faded paper, smelled the faint mildew and graciously declined.
 Hoards of documented, stored memorabilia from our children’s upbringing, as it turns out, are also an unfit inheritance.

 A shift has occurred in American society with regard to what the successive generation deems worth keeping from the preceding one.

 “For generations, adult children have agreed to take their aging parents’ possessions-whether they wanted them or not.
 But now, the anti-clutter movement has met the anti-brown-furniture movement, and the combination is sending dining room sets, sterling silver flatware, and knick-knacks straight to thrift stores or the curb.”1